BasicComputation/x64-lecture/A13 - Stack segment.md

 Note: the stack pointer should point to address that is aligned by 16 before calling another function. <br>
 Aligned by 16 means that the first 4 bits in a address is 0. <br>
-Floating point instructions often require the data it reads from memory to be align by 16. <br>
+Floating point instructions often require the data it access from memory to be align by 16, or else...<br>

 ```asm
 ; How the stack is setup for functions in Windows programs.